 You’ll find those options under “Sort By” in a dropdown menu.

 Another cool trick is to click “Seats” to see how many open seats are available on the flight you want.
-Folks love this because if you’re booking multiple awards, you can make sure to sit next to your partners or family.
+Folks love this because if you’re booking multiple awards, you can book to sit next to your travel partner or family member.

 Now you know how to find the perfect flight, check prices to make sure you’re getting the best deal, and see all the details, including open seats, before you book.